 Why Visit: A peaceful, spiritual section perfect for art lovers and photography.

-Pro Tip: Buy tickets on-site; no pre-booking required unless visiting with large groups.
+Pro Tip: Buy tickets on-site; no pre-booking is required unless visiting with large groups.

 Visitor Tips: